XMB-Manager-Plus/xmb-manager-plus/README.markdown

 -  New option for installing packages from mmCM pkg directory
 -  Many minor changes and bug corrections

-Know issues:
-- Download Manager: Homebrew is incomplete
-- Download Manager: PSN packages is not working
-- User data manager: VMC cause ps3 to freeze
+Know issues: User data manager: VMC cause ps3 to freeze

 ### 0.60